ajmalkoti/ajmalkoti.github.io/AcSIR_courses_adv_seismic.md

 CSIR-National Geophysical Research Institute.
 Hyderabad-500007, India.

+**Prerequisite** A background in physics, calculus and mathematical methods, and signal processing

 ## Advance Exploration Methods
 In this course I will present basics theory of seismic wave propagation and some related applications.